maxvonage/nexmo-developer/_tutorials/en/neru/get-started/deploy-project.md

 https://client-gateway.euw1.dev.nexmo.cloud/neru-858574e1-neru-demo-dev/{route}

-The hostname indicates the location of the deployment `/` the first part of the path is the deployment name, comprised of your account_id (API key) `-` then the project name `-` and the environment of the deployment `/` Whatever you will add to the path (to replace {route}) will access different endpoints that you'll set up.
+The host name indicates the location of the deployment `/` the first part of the path is the deployment name, comprised of your account id (API key) `-` then the project name `-` and the environment of the deployment `/` Whatever you will add to the path (to replace {route}) will access different endpoints that you'll set up.

 In this sample, the trigger to start is making a phone call so there's no need to call an API endpoint to do anything at this point.